StackVista/stackstate-docs/k8s-quick-start-guide.md

 # Kubernetes

-Set up a Kubernetes integration to collect topology, events, logs, change and metrics data from a Kubernetes cluster and make this available in StackState.
+Set up a Kubernetes integration to collect topology, events, logs, change and metrics data from a Kubernetes cluster and make this available in Rancher Observability.

 ### Supported versions